TaiPee/Robotics2/scr_sensors/README.md

 ## Software
 > - **Ubuntu 20.04**
 > - **ROS Noetic**
 > is a specific version of the Robot Operating System (ROS) that is used in this project.
 It is an open-source software framework that enables communication between the sensors and the microprocessor.
-It also provides a platform for developing and testing autonomous systems.
+It also provides a platform for deploying and testing the system.

 # Code organization